pantheon-systems/documentation/source/content/guides/wp-cli/04-install-wp-plugins-themes.md

 ## Install WordPress Plugins

-The [WordPress plugin repository](https://wordpress.org/plugins/) has many free and paid plugins.
+The [WordPress plugin repository](https://wordpress.org/plugins/) provides a list of free and paid plugins.
 The example below shows you how to install and activate the [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugin.

 1. Install and activate the [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) plugin: